William J. Behan: Career

 Behan's involvement in the formation of this led to his nomination from the Democratic Party for the Mayor of New Orleans.
 He won in what is considered a landslide political victory in the 1882 election.
-He became the first Mayor in the new city charter which was constructed in the post-war process.
-In 1884, after two years in office, Behan lost his incumbent position in what is considered to be an travesty to the Democratic selection.
-The popular vote in the election was thrown out and was deemed inconclusive, and the decision was made by a "Ring" of influential politicians.
+He became the first Mayor under the new city charter which had been adopted in the post-war period.
+In 1884, after two years in office, Behan lost his position.
+The popular vote in the election was thrown out and was deemed inconclusive by a group of influential politicians.
 He was then ousted by fellow Democrat J. Valsin Guillotte.
 Outraged by this decision, Behan left the party and joined the Republicans.
-In 1904, Behand ran as the Republican candidate for governor of Louisiana, but was thoroughly defeated by Democrat Newton Blanchard.
+In 1904, Behand ran as the Republican candidate for governor of Louisiana, but was defeated by Democrat Newton Blanchard.
 After the defeat, he stated that he would never strive to be Mayor of New Orleans for the rest of his life.

 He was elected a member of the State Senate, holding office from 1888 to 1892.
-When the Louisiana Division of the United Confederate Veterans' Association was formed in 1889, Behan was chosen major-general and served for two terms.
+When the Louisiana Division of the United Confederate Veterans' Association was formed in 1889, Behan was chosen as major-general and served for two terms.

-He served as chairman of the Republican State Executive Committee and as delegate to the National conventions of 1896, 1900, 1904, 1908, and 1912.
+He served as chairman of the Republican State Executive Committee and as delegate to the Republican National Conventions of 1896, 1900, 1904, 1908, and 1912.

 During World War I, he represented New Orleans, Louisiana, and the United States as commissioner to France to commemorate the 150th anniversary of the founding of Louisiana by the French.
-At this time, 1917, he toured the battlefronts of the Aisne and Somme sectors, under the guidance of an artillery officer who was a descendant of Lafayette, a very delicate courtesy of the French Government.
+In 1917, he toured the battlefronts of the Aisne and Somme sectors, under the guidance of an artillery officer who was a descendant of the Marquis de Lafayette, as a courtesy of the French Government.
 When he returned to the U.S., Behan was active in work for the Red Cross and Liberty loans.

-Since 1905, he served as commander of the Washington Artillery Veterans' Association, president of the Pickwick Club, and first vice-president of the Louisiana Historical Society.
+From 1905, he served as commander of the Washington Artillery Veterans' Association, president of the Pickwick Club, and first vice-president of the Louisiana Historical Society.
 He was a member of the Southern Yacht Club, the Jockey Club and the French Opera Association.

 Personal life

 In 1865, Behan married Kate Walker, born in New Orleans, daughter of William Walker.
 The couple had two daughters: Bessie (later, Mrs. Lewis); and Katherine. (later, Mrs. André Dreux).

-Behan died May 4, 1928, on Jackson Avenue at his home in New Orleans.
+Behan died on May 4, 1928, on Jackson Avenue at his home in New Orleans.